 🔗 Verify Your Site on Search Console: https://www.youtube.com/watch?v=N4PmE3LysUM

-So, as I said in the opener, we're going to be discussing how Google is transitioning away from the structured data testing tool into the new Rich Results tester.
-So this is a pretty big change.
+As I said in the opener, we're going to be discussing how Google is transitioning away from the structured data testing tool into the new Rich Results tester.
+This is a pretty big change.

 The structured data tool is something that I've used for a number of years and really grown to like quite a bit to help me find errors in my structured data and also to validate and test my structured data before implementing it on my site.